Kunal-R-kumar/codsoft_Task3/README.md

 # codsoft_Task3
-**Task 3 assigned by codsoft :- creation of a Password Generator using python** _**It involves usage of python tkinter**_
+**Task 3 assigned by codsoft :- creation of a Password Generator using python.**

+_**It involves usage of python tkinter**_

 - This password generator allows user to create a passowrd of length ranging from 4 to 20 including both 4 & 20